rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 But at any given time, there are maybe dozens of valid Python bytecode files that I know of that will cause problems.
-And when I get through those, along with all the issues of bugs that are currently logged, I could probably easily find dozens more bugs just by doing a decompile of all the Python bytecode on any one of my computers.
-Unless you want to help out by _fixing_ bugs, or are willing to do work by isolating and narrowing thems, don't feel you are doing me a favor by doing scans on your favorite bytecode.
+And when I get through those and all the issues of decompiler bugs that are currently logged, I could probably easily find dozens more bugs just by doing a decompile of all the Python bytecode on any one of my computers.
+Unless you want to help out by _fixing_ bugs, or are willing to do work by isolating and narrowing bugs, don't feel you are doing me a favor by doing scans on your favorite sets of bytecode files.

 In sum, it is not uncommon that you will find a mistranslation in decompiling.